West Park St Helens

 West Park (St Helens) RFC is a rugby union club based in St Helens, Merseyside.
-The 1st XV currently play in South Lancs/Cheshire 1 at the seventh level of the English rugby union system following their relegation from North 1 West at the end of the 2016–17 season.
+The 1st XV currently play in the Regional 2 North West at the sixth level of the English rugby union system, following their promotion from Counties 1 adm Lancashire & Cheshire at the end of the 2024–25 season.

 Early years

-West Park RFC was formerly established in August 1947 at a meeting held in the Black Bull Hotel, though occasional matches had been played the previous season under the title "Catholic Grammar School Old Boys."
-Games were played on the abbreviated school pitch and in 1950 the club acquired the first pitch they could call their own, named the 'Rose Bowl' The team regularly had to collect debris which had erupted from the ground, and on one occasion a match was interrupted whilst a full-sized perambulator was excavated.
+West Park RFC was formally established in August 1947 at a meeting held in the Black Bull Hotel, though occasional matches had been played the previous season under the title "Catholic Grammar School Old Boys."
+Games were played on the abbreviated school pitch and in 1950 the club acquired their first home pitch, named the "Rose Bowl".
+The team regularly had to collect debris that had erupted from the ground, and on one occasion a match was interrupted whilst a full-sized perambulator was excavated.

-Another match venue was the Alder Hey Road field: "Remarkable for the depth of its mud, making Passchendale and Ypres look like the Gobi desert in high summer."
+Another match venue was the Alder Hey Road field: "Remarkable for the depth of its mud, making Passchendaele and Ypres look like the Gobi desert in high summer."

-After exhaustive searches by club officials, land was eventually leased at Red Rocks, Eccleston Hill for the season 1954/55.
+After exhaustive searches by club officials, the land was eventually leased at Red Rocks, Eccleston Hill for the season 1954/55.
 Club members spent the season – on what is now Carmel College playing fields – digging drains with the help of an elderly milk horse, called Dolly, borrowed from Friths' Farm.
 The same season saw the opening of the club's first dressing rooms and club room, stark and bare (one passer-by thought the building was a new public convenience), but nevertheless the member's pride and joy.
 Periodic improvements and extensions resulted in the fields' state today.

-The original pitches were lost in a land deal which allowed Education Authority land to be used by Pilkingtons' for their Head Office and the War Department to gain room for expansion off Croppers Hill, saw Carmel College to be erected.
+The original pitches were lost in a land deal which allowed Education Authority land to be used by Pilkingtons for their Head Office and the War Department to gain room for expansion off Croppers Hill, which saw Carmel College to be erected.
 The land where the present pitches are situated was acquired in 1960/61 and an extensive earth-moving operation was required to produce the current two pitches on a split-level arrangement.

-In recent years, the club house required extensive renovation when affected by subsidence from a burst water main.
+In recent years, the clubhouse required extensive renovation when affected by subsidence from a burst water main.